 Dragons & Tigers

-VIFF’s Dragons & Tigers program continues to be a leader in introducing the most exciting new cinematic talents from East Asia to the world.
-The largest annual exhibition of East Asian films outside Asia VIFF’s Dragons & Tigers program is internationally recognized as one of the most significant in the world.
-The annual series attracts a strong list of filmmakers, distributors, film critics and scholars each year and highlights the cutting-edge from South Korea, Japan, Taiwan, China, Hong Kong, Indonesia, the Philippines and Thailand.
+VIFF’s Dragons & Tigers section continues to be a leader in introducing the most exciting new cinematic talents from East Asia to the world.
+The largest annual exhibition of Pacific Asian films outside Asia, VIFF’s Dragons & Tigers program is internationally recognized as one of the most significant in the world.
+The annual series attracts a strong list of filmmakers, distributors, film critics and scholars each year and highlights the cutting-edge from South Korea, Japan, China, Hong Kong, Taiwan, Indonesia, the Philippines, Malaysia and Thailand.

-For the 19th year running, the Festival is pleased to offer the Dragons & Tigers Award for Young Cinema to a new director from Pacific Asia.
-It is given to a creative and innovative film, made early in the director’s career, which has not yet won significant international recognition.
+For the 20th year running, the Festival will present the Dragons & Tigers Award for Young Cinema ($5,000) to a new director from East Asia.
+The award is given to a creative and innovative film, made early in the director’s career, which has not yet won significant international recognition.
 As in years past, we’re hugely grateful to Brad Birarda for sponsoring this award, and the series as a whole.